saintquartz/RedditPosttoDiscord/README.md

-# RedditPosttoDiscord
-Posting a redditor's post using a discord bot

-This code was ran through replit which allows for storing private information using keys.
-The code pulls the redditor's top post of the week using PRAW API then posts the url in Discord chat
+# Reddit Post to Discord Bot
+Using a bot on Discord, this takes a Redditor's top post of the current week and turns it into an embedded link which is then posted to the text channel.
+The Reddit post was accessed using PRAW and the bot function was done through discord.py.

+## Built Using
+* [PRAW](https://praw.readthedocs.io/en/stable/) - Allows for access to Reddit API
+* [discord.py](https://discordpy.readthedocs.io/en/stable/) - Library for Python to use the Discord API
+* [replit](https://replit.com/) - Browser IDE to run the code on